-- Possession or sale of alcohol or illegal controlled substances - Bringing, possessing or using a firearm or other weapon - Physical assault on a teacher or other school personnel
+- Possession or sale of alcohol or illegal controlled substances - Possession or use of a firearm or other weapon - Physical assault on a teacher or other school personnel

 BOMB THREATS or PERPETRATING HOAXES

 N.C.G.S. §115C-391(d3) N.C.G.S. §1-538.3